Vets-Who-Code/windows-dev-guide/README.md

 sudo apt install rbenv
 ```

-2. Follow instructions to load rbenv in the shell:
+2. Follow the instructions to load rbenv in the shell:

 ```sh
 rbenv init